DIYCharles/MouseJiggler/readme.md

 Q: Why not just buy a premade mouse mover usb dongle online? </br>

 A: All USB products have hardware identification parameters so they can show up as a suspect usb device.
 With this solution you can spoof all the device identification parameters and it is recognized as a generic keyboard.
-For all intensive purposes after it is flashed it is a keyboard and acts exactly like it.
+For all intents and purposes after it is flashed it is a keyboard and acts exactly like it.

 Wiring